This article has links to products and services we love, which we may make commission from.

 Driving Around Ardnamurchan

-We did an Ardnamurchan road trip in our VW campervan and found the driving, for the most part, OK.
+We went on an Ardnamurchan road trip in our VW campervan and found the driving to be OK for the most part.

-Locals know the roads better than you so if you plan to drive at a slow pace let them pass when it’s safe to do so.
+Locals know the roads better than you, so if you plan to drive slowly, let them pass when it’s safe.

 Even as experienced campervan drivers, we faced challenges driving.

-Firstly, we forgot to fill up with fuel at Strontian so we had to turn back after breakfast at the Ariundle Centre before continuing around the peninsula.
+Firstly, we forgot to fill up with fuel at Strontian, so we had to return after breakfast at the Ariundle Centre before continuing around the peninsula.

 However, this was a blessing as it meant I got to chat with the lovely workers at Scotland’s most scenic petrol station!

-The second challenge was getting parked at Arivegaig (Singing Sands) as there are only six small spaces.
+The second challenge was parking at Arivegaig (Singing Sands), as there were only six small spaces.

 Anything bigger than a VW Crafter will struggle to get parked.